-Having patients with PAS deliver in Centers of Excellence leads to reduced maternal and neonatal morbidity rates, as well as a lower number of blood transfusion units, compared to non-dedicated maternity clinics.
-Additionally, mortality due to hemorrhaging in women treated in Centers of Excellence is very low in international literature.
+Having patients with PAS deliver in Specialized Center for Placenta Accreta Spectrum Cases leads to reduced maternal and neonatal morbidity rates, as well as a lower number of blood transfusion units, compared to non-dedicated maternity clinics.
+Additionally, mortality due to hemorrhaging in women treated in Specialized Center for Placenta Accreta Spectrum Cases is very low in international literature.

-IASO Center of Excellence for Placenta Accreta Spectrum
+IASO Specialized Center for Placenta Accreta Spectrum Cases

 IASO is equipped with the necessary infrastructure for a Center of Excellence for PAS cases.
 In particular: